The Space Lady: Personal life

 Two years later, she upgraded to the newly released Casiotone MT-40 and began singing through a mic and delay pedal, wearing the now iconic winged helmet, as well as a couple of other electrified hats Joel designed for her.
 Returning to San Francisco in 1984, she became a hit on the street there, and was dubbed "The Space Lady" by the Berkeley Barb newspaper when she came in second in their Favorite Street Musician contest.
 The name stuck, and in 1990 she recorded many of her best songs for a cassette which Joel hand-produced at home for street sales.
-But around 1992, Susan returned to acoustic music (this time with a better accordion), due to the legal restriction and costs of playing electronically.
+But around 1992, Susan returned to acoustic music (this time with a better accordion), due to the legal restrictions and costs of playing electronically.

 After a total of 20 years playing on the street, she retired in 2000, left Joel, and returned to her home state of Colorado to care for her aging parents.
-She lived with her late singer/songwriter husband and manager Eric Schneider, until his death in 2016 – in La Junta, Colorado, US.
+She lived with her late singer/songwriter husband and manager Eric Schneider until his death in 2016 in La Junta, Colorado, US.
 In addition to recording new music and touring the world, Susan is also an advocate for vegan living and ethics, which she and Eric adopted in November 2014.
 She had been a vegetarian since the early 70s, before this move.
-Her musical career is now being managed by her grandson, Skyler Wright, who now lives with her in La Junta, CO.
+Her musical career is now being managed by her grandson, Skyler Wright, who now lives with her in La Junta.